 Division of State Group Insurance Attention: Appeals Coordinator P.O.
-Box 5450 Tallahassee, FL 32314-5450

-Any Level II Appeal received without, at a minimum, the above information, will be returned to you or the representative who submitted your Level II Appeal.
+Box 5450 Tallahassee, FL 32314-5450 the above information, will be returned to you or the representative who submitted your Level II Appeal.
 Prior to the notification of the Level II Appeal decision, you will be provided, free of charge, copies of any new or additional evidence or rationale considered in connection with your claim and you will be provided an opportunity to respond to such new evidence or rationale.